jbakse/site_builder/content/3D/index.md

 : The specifics of the OpenSCAD IDE and language.

 [OpenSCAD.net](http://openscad.net/)
-: A web based OpenSCAD editor and renderer.
+: A web-based OpenSCAD editor and renderer.
 Does not implement every feature of OpenSCAD.

 ### Functional and Declarative